 Returning back to the village, you can stop among the cedars and fir trees of the thermal park and visit the Kesselring Bunker, just by Fonti centrali.
 Here, at the end of the Second World War, in this territory already full of trenches, tunnels and military paths, the Supreme Commander of the Wehrmacht established its headquarters, only to surrender shortly thereafter.
 Inside the German bunker, some testimonies of the time are preserved, and thanks to the new 3D tour, you can take a journey through time and relive dramatic moments in our history.

 Recoaro Mille, 40 kilometres of slopes for all preferences

 Predominantly a winter tourism destination, Recoaro Mille, with ski lifts, is located on a plateau above the centre of the Recoaro Terme, connected to the town by cable cars.
 The 7 slopes make up fifteen kilometres of trails that descend from an altitude of 1700 to 1000.
 There’s also a circuit for cross country skiing of about 25 kilometres.
 The more daring can also try the unforgettable experience of paragliding, launching themselves from the peaks of the little Dolomites.

-If you’re feeling a little lazy, you can always stay in the village and experience the wonder of walking along Liberty style buildings, churches, and museums, such as those of the soldiers of World War One, and that of the Accordion.
+If you’re feeling a little lazy, you can always stay in the village and experience the wonder of walking along Liberty style buildings, churches, and museums, such as those of the soldiers of World War One, and that of the Museum Footprints of the Accordion Greats .
 Stopping by boutiques and local craft shops, all located in the area of via Roma, via Vittoria Emanuele II and via Lelia, where you can also find clubs and bars open until late.

 For more information: visitrecoaroterme.it